-Along the remainder of the Corridor, active land uses and an activated built form on the ground floor will be encouraged.
+Outside the Activity Nodes, along the northern edge of the Corridor built form to achieve an active ground floor will be encouraged.

-Figure 103: Precinct 3 Built FormTypologies
+Precinct 3 Built FormTypologies

 The access and parking within Precinct 3 comprises of predominantly Rear Access and Rear Parking.